Susanna and the Elders (Altdorfer)

-Susanna and the Elders is an oil on wood painting by Albrecht Altdorfer, created in 1526, now held in the Alte Pinakothek in Munich.The subject is the Old Testament story of Susanna bathing.
+Susanna and the Elders is an oil-on-wood painting by the German artist Albrecht Altdorfer, created in 1526 and now held in the Alte Pinakothek in Munich.
+The subject is the Old Testament story of Susanna bathing.

 Description

-The story of Susanna's bath was usually a very good excuse to paint a female nude, which was used by the vast majority of artists.
+The majority of artists who depicted the story of Susanna's bath used the opportunity to paint a female nude.
 Altdorfer has chosen a more secular approach which is the rare exception.